-You see this loading computer identifies the “most severe damage case” and provide the information in one section.
+You see this loading computer identifies the “most severe damage case” and provides the information in one section.

-But if your loading computer do not do that then you can identify the most severe damage case by looking at the distance of critical opening from waterline.
+But if your loading computer does not do that then you can identify the most severe damage case by looking at the distance of critical opening from the waterline.

 But there is one more thing that you need to be careful about.

-You need to check if in the damage case with least distance of critical opening from waterline is not assumed to be flooded.
+You need to check if the damage case with the least distance of critical opening from the waterline is not assumed to be flooded.

 For example, look at this damage stability calculations.